sofathitesh/doconce/doc/demos/manual/manual.rst

     50 styles are available).

-  * Software documentation, primarily Python doc strings, which one wants to appear as plain untagged text for viewing in Pydoc, as reStructuredText for use with Sphinx, as wiki text when publishing the software at web sites, and as LaTeX integrated in, e.g., a thesis.
+  * Software documentation, primarily Python doc strings, which one wants to appear as plain untagged text for viewing in Pydoc, as reST for use with Sphinx, as wiki text when publishing the software at web sites, and as LaTeX integrated in, e.g., a thesis.